nickderobertis/project-report/docsrc/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Quick Start Example documentation!
+Welcome to Project Report documentation!
 *********************************************

-Some intro text.
 To get started, look here.

 .. toctree::